 Throughout the year the students participate in regular tournaments and pick-up games in a variety of sports including soccer, basketball, volleyball, softball, and hockey.
 In the fall the students play at least ten games of soccer on our full-size outdoor soccer field overlooking the beautiful Mink Hills.
 Volleyball—played in our expanded gym—is a much-loved game played in the evenings after classes and homework, bringing together students from all different skill levels.
 Students also use the local recreational field to play co-ed games of softball.

 Hockey is played both in our gym throughout the winter as well as on an ice pond that is utilized for hockey and skating in the winter months.
 (The college has a collection of ice skates for the students to borrow.)

 This club consists of two tracks.
 The first alternates between ballet, contemporary, and jazz classes in the St. Mary’s residence once a week.
 The second is offered in the gym for both men and woman twice a week.
 The theme for the second track during 2018-2019 academic year consists in learning iconic dances from musicals, in which students learn famous numbers that they grew up watching on stage and on the screen and would like to learn themselves.

 The defensive Mixed Martial Arts Club trains three times per week in Hookset, New Hampshire, learning self-defense techniques such as striking, grappling (Brazilian Jiu-Jitsu), and kickboxing.
-Through a partnership with Tokyo Joes Martial Arts Studio, Northeast Catholic students pay a modest membership fee of $30 a month.
+Through a partnership with Tokyo Joes Martial Arts Studio, Magdalen College students pay a modest membership fee of $30 a month.

 This Irish Step Dancing Club meets twice a week, for an hour.
 On Wednesday mornings the club gathers to rehearse the hornpipe jig in soft-shoe reels and on Monday mornings they gather to learn a special hard shoe jig.